paul-szczepanek/lethe/SKIM manual.md

                      values print a comma separated list: `<v1>, <v2>`.
 - `SelectValue(noun:verb)` - print all noun values as value selections.
                              `<noun=v1:verb>, <noun=v2:verb>`.
+- `Bookmark(value)` - silently create a bookmark at current place.
+The value will be evaluated to provide the description.
+If a bookmark is already present it will not be overwritten.
+- `Input(noun)` - will show an input box that will set the value of the noun.
+                  The buttons on the input box will be the verbs of the noun.
+                  If a number is entered, the integer value will be set in addition to the text value.
+If the noun had a previous value it will be shown in the input box.

+Also available but mostly useful in the menu:

 - `GetBooks()` - return book names of books in the book folder.
 - `OpenBook(value)` - try and open a book of given name, return true if successfull.
 - `CloseBook()` - close the book, save and return to the menu.
 - `IsInGame()` - return true if a book is opened and a session started.
+- `GetSessionName()` - return the session name currently loaded.
 - `GetSessions(value)` - return user set names of sessions  for the given book title or if no value given for the currently book.
 If no value given and no is book open it will return no values.
-- `SaveSession()` - save the session to disk now.
+- `SaveSession(value)` - save the session to disk under a new name if provided.
 This gets called for you automatically when you close the book, try to branch, load or exit the game altogether (except when force quitting).
+Name will be made unique if needed.
-- `BranchSession()` - save the session and create a new one that starts at the current point in time.
+- `BranchSession(value)` - save the session and create a new one that starts at the current point in time.
+Use the provided name if possible.
+It will default to a unique name a a clashing one or none is provided.
 - `NewSession()` - start a new session.
 - `LoadSession(value)` - load a session with the given name, if no value is given continue the last played session.
 Will start a new session if no session is present.
-- `Bookmark(value)` - silently create a bookmark at current place.
-The value will be evaluated to provide the description.
-If a bookmark is already present it will not be overwritten.
-- `Input(noun)` - will show an input box that will set the value of the noun.
-                  The buttons on the input box will be the verbs of the noun.
-                  If a number is entered, the integer value will be set in addition to the text value.
 - `OpenMenu()` - open the game menu in the reader.
 - `CloseMenu()` - close the game menu in the reader.
 - `Quit()` - this will call CloseBook() to save the session and then quit